cortext/cortext-pytheas-youtube/README.md

 ```

 ### Dockers
-On production server docker-compose will follow:
+On production server docker-compose file will follow this:

 - **webapp**: front interface.
 Give orders that can be threaded to restapp
 - **restapp**: make interface between webapp and restapp.
 Will be also used for an external opening